-Given Libya's fractious political and military environment, in which competing armed groups vie for influence, what efforts are underway to build a national military force under the authority of a Libyan unity government?
+Given Libya's fractious political and military environment, in which competing armed groups vie for influence, what efforts are underway to build a national mili-

 Answer.
 The United States supports the efforts of Prime Minister al-Sarraj's government to establish civilian command and control over an inclusive, national Libyan military.
 We also support PM al-Sarraj's efforts to build the necessary defense institutions required to firmly position a national Libyan military under the authority of a civilian government.
 These institutions have never existed in Libya.